Last updated on 2026-03-27

 Graduates of the Veterinary Assistant program can explore a variety of career opportunities in Canada, including:

-• Animal Shelter Worker: Care for and manage animals in shelters, ensuring their health and well-being.
+- Animal Shelter Worker: Provides care for animals in shelters, including feeding, grooming, and facilitating adoptions.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.